digitalocean/csi-digitalocean/README.md

 ## Releases

-The DigitalOcean CSI plugin follows semantic versioning.
-The current stable release is: **`v0.1.3`**.
-It will be updated according to the following logic:
+The DigitalOcean CSI plugin follows [semantic versioning](https://semver.org/).
+The current version is: **`v0.1.3`**.
+This means that the project is still under active development and may not be production ready.
+The plugin will be bumped to **`v1.0.0`** once the [DigitalOcean Kubernetes product](https://www.digitalocean.com/products/kubernetes/) is released and will continue following the rules below:

 * Bug fixes will be released as a `PATCH` update.
-* New features (such as CSI spec bumps) will be released as a `MINOR` update
+* New features (such as CSI spec bumps) will be released as a `MINOR` update.
-* Significant breaking changes makes a `MAJOR` update
+* Significant breaking changes makes a `MAJOR` update.

-The plugin will be bumped to `v1.0.0` once the DigitalOcean Kubernetes product is released and will continue following the rules above.

 ## Installing to Kubernetes